-Here are a few suggestions for questions to ask when choosing a camp that fits the needs of your family members.
+Here are a few suggestions for questions to ask when choosing a camp that fits the needs of your family:

-- What sort of camp should my child attend?
+What camp should my child attend?
 First, consider what sort of experience your child could most benefit from or what sort of camp they may most enjoy.
+If it is a sleepaway camp you desire for your child, perhaps start by determining the length of a camping session you feel comfortable with.
+Once that is decided, consider what type of camp is best suited to your camper.
 There are camps with a variety of activities to choose from and there are programs dedicated to a single pursuit (ex.
 “Space Camp”, “Choral Camp”, etc.).
 Once you have discerned which is the most attractive and fitting genre for your child, begin your search in earnest.
 Perhaps you can look in your locale or venture further out.

 - What is the mission of the camp?
 What is their “why” and what, if any, core values are put forward?